VAT-registered motor dealers can reclaim the VAT shown on the invoice when they buy vehicles to sell on. Reclaim on your next VAT Return:

 You have to pay VAT back to HMRC if a vehicle is also used privately, for example if an employee uses a car at weekends.

-- Information relating to VAT on certain specific transactions between members of trade bodies and HMRC
+- Information relating to VAT on certain specific transactions between members of trade bodies and HMRC (external link)

 Stocking Cars you do Not Own